 Each of us have different nails poking us.
 Some of us have a couple of big nails that pokes us every once in a while.
 Some of us have several small nails that poke on and off.
 Some of us have multiple big and small nails that poke repeatedly.
 Rather than take action, most of the times we just sit and howl.
 Cause the pokes aren’t painful enough.

-Are there any nails in your life you are not addressing?
+Are there any nails in your life that you are not addressing?

 Why?
-Is it cause they are not painful enough yet?
+Is it because they are not painful enough yet?